Rank Overspecified Robust Matrix Recovery: Subgradient Method and Exact Recovery: Proof of RDPP

 \subsection{Proof of Proposition~\ref{prop: sign-RIP}}

-In the probability bounds that we obtained, the $c$ might be different from bounds to bounds, but they are all universal constants. \begin{lem} Suppose that we are under model~\ref{md: randomCorruption}.
-Then, for every $D \in \cD(X)$, we have
+In the probability bounds that we obtained, the $c$ might be different from bounds to bounds, but they are all universal constants. \nct { \begin{lem} Suppose that we are under Model~\ref{md: randomCorruption}.
+Then, for every nonzero $X\in \bS^{d\times d}$, and every $D \in \cD(X)$, the expectation $\expect{D}$ is